 The best way to share photos was, in the not so distant past, a long and complicated process.
-There was taking, processing, and scrapbooking to be done before a photo could really be shared.
+There was taking, processing, and scrapbooking to be done before a picture could be shared.

-Obviously, today things are considerably different.
-What’s the best way to share photos in 2019?
+Today things are considerably different.
+What’s the best way to share photos in 2020?

 Sharing Photos is Easier Than Ever

-That’s why we’re gonna tell you the best way to share your photos.
+That’s why we’re going to tell you the best way to share your photos.
 We’ve categorized it into different methods depending on your reasons for sharing and storing.

 Photo Sharing Sites and Apps for the General Public